 - Allow approximately two weeks for your Social Security card to arrive in the mail.
 Once you have received your Social Security card, take it to the Human Resources Office (Memorial Building 104) to complete your employment paperwork.

-All unpaid Internship will have to go through OPT or CPT process as well.
+All unpaid Internships will have to go through OPT or CPT process as well.
 However, the college provides various means to cover the costs of housing, food and other expenditures during the course of the internship.
 Students who have secured unpaid internships are eligible for the Whitman Internship Grant.